zms-publishing/ZMS/selenium_tests/Readme.txt

     login=admin
     password=admin
     firefox_path=/absolute/path/to/your/extended/support/version/of/firefox
+    chrome_path=/absolute/path/to/your/google/chrome/version
-    # last key is optional.
-If it is missing, the system firefox has to be an ESR build
+    # *_path keys are optional.
+If it is missing, the system version of the respective browser is used
+    driver=Chrome
+    # This key defaults to 'Firefox' but this allows switching to chrome as the test browser

 If you want to test against a different server, you will have to modify / swap this file accoringly.